Ehrenfriedersdorf

 The beginning and the end of mining in Ehrenfriedersdorf

-The Ehrenfriedersdorf deposit is one of the most famous tin deposits in the Erzgebirge, with a mining history of over 750 years.
-Since the 13th century, tin and silver ore were mined underground in the tin ore deposit area Ehrenfriedersdorf/Erzgebirge.
-After production ceased in the meantime, operations were resumed in 1936 by Sachsenerz Bergwerk AG.
+The Ehrenfriedersdorf deposit is one of the best-known tin deposits in the Erzgebirge, with a mining history stretching back over 750 years.
+Tin and silver ore have been mined underground in the Ehrenfriedersdorf/Erzgebirge tin ore deposit since the 13th century.
+After production ceased for a time, operations were resumed in 1936 by Sachsenerz Bergwerk AG.

 As a result of the resumption in 1940, a new processing facility and Tailing 1 were built in the area of the small crossing on the Sauberg eastern slope.